TuxSH/firmtool/README.md

 ## Installation

 On Windows, install Python >= 3.4 using the installer provided by the official Python website.
-Make sure that `pip` is in `PATH` then run `pip install cryptography` as administrator.
+Make sure that `pip` is in `PATH`.

 On *ix, install the corresponding packages, they should be named `python`, `python-setuptools`, `python-pip` or similar.
-If your distribution provides it, install `python-cryptography` as well, otherwise run `pip install cryptography` as `root`.
+You may need to upgrade `pip`.

-On Linux distribution having severly outdated packages such as Debian, run `pip install --upgrade pip setuptools pyparsing`.
+The preferred way to install and update firmtool is to run `pip install -U git+https://github.com/TuxSH/firmtool.git` directly (with the appropriate permissions), although `python setup.py install` should work as well.

-The preferred way to install firmtool is to run `pip install git+https://github.com/TuxSH/firmtool.git` directly (with the appropriate permissions), although `python setup.py install` should work as well.
+`firmtool` depends on `pycryptodome` (either as `Crypto` or `Cryptodome`), old `pycrypto` will not work.

 ## Usage
 Showing information about a firmware binary: